8 Cold-Weather Cruises for Adventure on the High Seas

 Winter offers the best opportunity to experience the aurora borealis, also known as the Northern Lights, and the Arctic Circle is the prime viewing locale.
 Dawn and twilight virtually merge across the long Arctic winter nights as this luminous celestial phenomenon colors the skies with a dancing glow — most often in green, but also pink, yellow, blue, or violet.

-Two to consider: Viking Ocean’s 13-night “In Search of the Northern Lights” cruise from London to Bergen, Norway or vice versa (from $4,999 per person) and Hurtigruten’s 12-night “Northern Lights,” roundtrip from Bergen (from $1,575 per person).
+Two to consider: Viking Ocean’s 12-night “In Search of the Northern Lights” cruise from London to Bergen and Hurtigruten’s 12-night “The North Cape Line,” which sails from Oslo to Bergen.

-Booking tip: The best time to see the Northern Lights is around the vernal and autumnal equinox, so book early or mid-March for a winter cruise and you’ll avoid some of the coldest winter weather as well.
+Booking tip: The best time to see the Northern Lights is around the vernal and autumnal equinox, so book early or mid-March for a winter cruise, and you’ll avoid some of the coldest winter weather as well.

 4. Alaska Inside Passage Cruise

-The Alaska cruise season coincides with the 49th state’s summer thaw from May to September and if you can handle the cooler weather, book early in the season and you’ll also save.
+The Alaska cruise season coincides with the 49th state’s summer thaw from May to September, and if you can handle the cooler weather, book early in the season, and you’ll also save.
 With a May sailing, during which companies still charge off-season prices, you’ll get to experience Alaska’s natural beauty as it emerges from the snow with a low chance of rain, daytime temperatures in the high 40s to mid-50s, and brisk nights.

-Booking tip: The month of December along with Wave Season — the major promotional period for cruises that occurs each year from January to March — are great times to book a cold-weather Alaska cruise when cruise lines are trying to fill ships on their first forays north in May.
+Booking tip: The month of December, along with Wave Season — the major promotional period for cruises that occurs each year from January to March — are great times to book a cold-weather Alaska cruise when cruise lines are trying to fill ships on their first forays north in May.

 5. Iceland Circumnavigation